 I took the BA-15 out to the range to get it sighted in.
 It didn’t take long with my Holosun HS403B.

-I also slapped on a Rugged Suppressor Razor762 which really made for a pleasant shooting gun.
+I also slapped on a Rugged Suppressors Razor762 which really made for a pleasant shooting gun.

 Limited recoil and minimal muzzle rise allowed me to easily transition between targets.

 Ballistic Advantage Overall